AustinBillings-dev/AWS-Re-Start-program/my-cloud-journey/certs-badges/Simulearn4AI.md

 Create Amazon Bedrock knowledge bases from HR handbooks.
 Create an Amazon Bedrock agent to answer HR questions.
 Create an Amazon Bedrock action group to submit vacation requests.

+Solution Request
+Use Amazon Bedrock to create a knowledge base and an agent.
+Attach the knowledge base to the agent and then add an action group.
+Test the agent to answer questions, pulled from the knowledge base, and perform actions through the